-If an employee disagrees with a supervisor, the employee should first try to mediate the situation by explaining their position.
+If an employee disagrees with a supervisor, the employee should first try to mediate the situation by explaining his or her position.
 If possible, a compromise might be met and accusations of insubordination avoided.

-SECTION 8 DISCIPLINE POLICY
+DISCIPLINE POLICY

 8.1 Grounds for Disciplinary Action